 Pins + Needles Acupuncture LLC

 Pins and Needles Acupuncture offers you access to an array of ancient healing techniques in a thoroughly modern setting.
-Co-owners Matthew Kerr and Thom Heil are dedicated to healing the ailments of contemporary Americans by practicing traditional modes of Chinese medicine, including acupuncture, Chinese herbalism, and nutritional counseling.
+Owner Matthew Kerr is dedicated to healing the ailments of contemporary Americans by practicing traditional modes of Chinese medicine, including acupuncture, Chinese herbalism, and nutritional counseling.

-While Thom and Matthew each hold special interests in the broader field of Chinese medicine, they are general practitioners with experience treating a variety of illnesses.
-They have successfully treated conditions ranging from:
+While Matthew has specific interests in the broader field of Chinese medicine, he is a general practitioner with experience treating a variety of illnesses.
+He has successfully treated conditions ranging from:

 - the common cold to chronic sinusitis